VolodyaHoi/vismatrix/README.md

 >Second way

-The output from both methods will be the same.
+-The output from both methods will be the same.
 You can immediately assign lists to methods (as in the first method with header)

 #### addHeader(header)